rockettheme/docs/Docs/joomla/platform/extensions.md

 The first step to installing an extension using the **Upload Package File** method is to access the Extensions manager.
 This can be done through **Administrator > Extensions > Extension Manager** from the top menu.

-If you don't see the **Install** page (see the figure below), you can navigate to it by selecting Install from the sidebar on the left-hand side of the resulting page.
+If you do not see the **Install** page (see the figure below), you can navigate to it by selecting Install from the sidebar on the left-hand side of the resulting page.

 ![][upload_extension2]

 :   1. **Upload Package File** This is the most common way to install extensions.
 [30%, 28%, sw]
-    2. **Install from Directory** Useful if you're installing an unzipped extension from a server directory.
+    2. **Install from Directory** Useful if you are installing an unzipped extension from a server directory.
 [30%, 43%, sw]
     3. **Install from URL** Useful if you need to install from an external Web server.
 [30%, 55%, sw]
     4. **Browse** This will open a file manager window you can use to point to the extension package file on your hard drive.
 [49%, 90%, sw]
     5. **Upload and Install** Click this button after you've selected the package file from point 4.
 [60%, 40%, ne]